Race Details

 Click on the map for an interactive version

-After climbing the multi-level wooden staircase to the pond’s parking area, you will run alongside the parking lot and leave via a dirt path at the northwest corner of the parking lot.
+After climbing the multi-level wooden staircase to the pond’s parking area, you will run alongside the parking lot and exit via a dirt path at the northwest corner of the parking lot.
 Follow the jeep trail (Forest Rd.) to the entrance to Dyer Pond on your left.
 Your swim at Dyers will be about 1/6 of a mile, from north to south.
 There are no facilities at this pond.

 Run 8

-Distance: Run: 1.3 miles
+Distance: Run: 1.4 miles

 Click on the map for an interactive version